 Costs for consumables and equipment are covered by the host lab.

-Doctoral researchers with a Master's or Diploma degree receive either a scholarship which is free of tax and social insurance or a support contract.
-The monthly scholarship allowance is 1,365 EUR (plus a monthly book allowance of 103 EUR).
-The remuneration of the support contract is along the lines of the Collective Wage Agreement for the Civil Service (TVöD E13) (up to level 2) with minimum 65%.
-The funding is offered for 3 years.
+Doctoral researchers with a Master's or Diploma degree receive either a scholarship which is free of tax and social insurance or a contract.
+The net income is about 1,700 EUR.
+The initial funding is offered for 3 years and can be extended.

 Health insurance is mandatory for all researchers and family members accompanying them.
 There are two kinds of health insurance in Germany: statutory and private health insurance.
 Which one you can choose depends on whether you will be working in Germany on the basis of a scholarship or a contract.
 The IMPRS will help each member to obtain appropriate coverage.